 Leatherman Skeletool CX Multi-tool

 There’s no space in a backpack to carry multiple kitchen knives, so we usually use the multi-tool we have with us.
-For only 5 oz, you get pliers, wire-cutters, a full-size knife, multiple screwdriver bits and, most importantly, a bottle opener.
+For only 5 ounces, you get pliers, wire-cutters, a full-size knife, multiple screwdriver bits and, most importantly, a bottle opener.
 The CX version has a carbon handle and 154CM steel in the blade, which holds an edge well.

 MSR MugMate Coffee/Tea Filter